 ANB 601 Research Strategies in Animal Behavior

-Offered each fall, this four-credit core course is aimed at incoming students in the degree program.
+Offered each year, this four-credit core course is aimed at incoming students in the degree program.
 It will involve six hours of lab or field research and two hours of lecture each week.